Campus Common Areas

 Each of our residence halls—Anderson, Burgh, Ohlson, and Park North—have a plethora of common space: lounges with cable and TVs, kitchens, study rooms, and more.
 Take advantage of not having to leave your building and knock on some doors to find other students who want to kick back, enjoy a coffee, play a board game, or whatever your friends are into.
 (Do take note of visiting hours for friends who live elsewhere.)

-Located in the basement of Burgh Hall, this student-run coffee and snack shop is open late and is the prime location for student performances and open-mic nights.
+Located in the basement of Burgh Hall, this lounge area is open late and is the prime location for student performances and open-mic nights.

 Also in the basement of Burgh Hall, Burghatory has both a study space and a rec room with pool and ping pong tables.

 Many classes are held in Carlson Tower, and the lobby is a great place for a quick break between classes.

 Not only a grab-and-go store, there are plenty of chairs, tables, and big-screen TVs in Viking Café, which is located next to the gymnasium and just down the hall from Carlson Tower lobby.